buananetpbun/buananetpbun.github.io/README.md

 Script Generators: The site provides numerous script generators for various network tasks, including Load Balancing PCC (Per Connection Classifier) and ECMP (Equal Cost Multi Path).
 These scripts help distribute network traffic across multiple WAN interfaces, enhancing both bandwidth utilization and redundancy​​.

-Bandwidth Management Tools: Tools like the PCQ Burst Rate and Queue Size Calculator help in managing and optimizing bandwidth by calculating burst rates and queue sizes, which is essential for maintaining efficient network performance​ (BuanaNETPBun)​.
+Bandwidth Management Tools: Tools like the PCQ Burst Rate and Queue Size Calculator help in managing and optimizing bandwidth by calculating burst rates and queue sizes, which is essential for maintaining efficient network performance​.

 Comprehensive Script Database: Buananetpbun.github.io hosts a vast database of scripts for a wide range of network management tasks.
 This includes scripts for load balancing, firewall configurations, VPN setups, and more.
 The database is continually updated with new and improved scripts to meet various networking needs​​.